roadkell/ascii-logos/README.md

 ### Notes ###

 * If your terminal or your `*fetch` program doesn't support true color, try color indices like `--ascii_colors 1 2 4 15` for classic IBM ThinkPad logos and `--ascii_colors 1 15` for modern ones (result depends on your palette).
 Versions without color tags are available in `*-bw` subfolders.
 * Default versions use Unicode characters beyond the charset of [code page 437](https://en.wikipedia.org/wiki/Code_page_437) (notably, [Block Elements](https://en.wikipedia.org/wiki/Block_Elements) and [Box Drawing](https://en.wikipedia.org/wiki/Box_Drawing)), so make sure your terminal emulator and font support them.
-For nostalgia purposes, `cp437-*` folders have blockier versions restricted to the classic CP437 charset (though still coded in Unicode for compatibility).
+For nostalgia purposes, `cp437-*` folders contain blockier versions restricted to the classic CP437 charset (though still coded in Unicode for compatibility).
 * Enjoy!

 ### Important ###